Package insert / product label

 Safety and effectiveness in pediatric patients under the age of 12 have not been established.

-In 18 clinical studies of various formulations of Clindamycin Phosphate Topical Solution using placebo vehicle and/or active comparator drugs as controls, patients experienced a number of treatment emergent adverse dermatologic events [see table below].
+In 18 clinical studies of various formulations of Clindamycin phosphate using placebo vehicle and/or active comparator drugs as controls, patients experienced a number of treatment emergent adverse dermatologic events [see table below].

 Orally and parenterally administered clindamycin has been associated with severe colitis which may end fatally.